lanl/MF-LBM/README.md

 ## About The Code

 MF-LBM [1] [2] is a high-performance lattice Boltzmann (LB) code for direct numerical simulation (DNS) of flow in porous media, primarily developed by Dr. Yu Chen (LANL), under the supervision of Prof. Albert Valocchi (UIUC), Dr. Qinjun Kang (LANL) and Dr. Hari Viswananthan (LANL).
 'MF' refers to microfluidics or 'Magic Find'.
 The code was first developed at University of Illinois at Urbana-Champaign based on a mainstream LB color-gradient multiphase model and further improved at Los Alamos National Laboratory by implementing the Continuum-Surface-Force and geometrical wetting models to reduce spurious currents so that the inertial effects in scCO<sub>2</sub> and brine displacement in porous media can be accounted for [2].
+In addition, a single-phase flow version is also provided for absolute permeability measurement or DNS of turbulent flow.

 ### Features
 * exploring multiple levels of parallelism